RockhurstHS/STEAM-Blog/stem-certification/indicators/st1.6/index.md

 ---
 layout: indicator
 key: ST1.6
-assessment: 2.5
+assessment: 2
 description: The interdisciplinary problem-based curriculum includes a focus on real world applications.
 ---
 <p align="center">
 <b>Narrative</b>
 </p>
-When Brother Guy Consolmagno spoke in front of the entire student body last fall, he emphasized the importance of an interdisciplinary curriculum.
+When [Brother Guy Consolmagno](https://www.rockhursths.edu/pages/news/news---brother-guy-consolmagno) spoke in front of the entire student body last fall, he emphasized the importance of an interdisciplinary curriculum.
 Here are some of the best quotes:

 <p align="center">
 <i>